micantoine/svelte-preprocess-cssmodules/README.md

 </style>
 ```

-An object property can also be targetted if wrapped with quotes.
+An object property can also be targetted and must be wrapped with quotes.

 ```html
 <script>